 2. Wash the walls with a gentle detergent

-In most cases, all you need for this is warm, soapy water.
+In most cases, all you need for this is warm, soapy water and the best mop.
 Create a cleaning solution in a bucket using water and your mildest cleaning detergent – we like the Ecozone Sensitive washing up liquid.
 Use your softest sponge to apply the solution to your walls.
 Don’t over soak the sponge.
 If you do, wring it out properly before cleaning as dripping can potentially leave water stains on your walls.
 Leave for five to 10 minutes.

 Have a second bowl or bucket of clean water to hand so you can rinse off the soapy solution about five to 10 minutes after applying.
 This simple process should be enough to clean most painted walls.

 3. Clean painted wall stains with vinegar

 Need something a little stronger?
 White vinegar, our old cleaning favorite, is up to the task of cleaning off any stubborn stains or particularly grimy walls.

 Simply mix a cup of white vinegar with a bucket full of warm water and use your soft sponge to tackle any stains.
 No need to rinse off after.